Innovative Feedback Strategies

 Incorporating the class critique from arts as a variation on peer review

 Voluminous literature exists on peer review.
 Go forth and investigate ways to make it more effective for you and your own classroom.
-TPC desparately needs updated work on how to do peer review in TPC courses and the effectiveness of it.
+TPC desperately needs updated work on how to do peer review in TPC courses and the effectiveness of it.
 (That’s a great dissertation project just waiting to be written.)